Declan Smith

 This project was developed for a competitive robotics challenge focusing on autonomous material handeling.
-The objective was to design and build a transporter capable of collecting fuel canisters and fuel deposits, autonomously storing deposits in canisters as they are collected.
-Once filled the transporter should be capable of unloading the canisters at a designated location.
+The objective was to design and build a transporter capable of collecting "fuel" canisters and "fuel" deposits, autonomously storing deposits in canisters as they are collected.
+Once filled the transporter needed to be capable of unloading the canisters at a designated location without the help of a second machine.

 Transporters competed head to head to collect the limited canister and fuel deposit resources to determine the most efficient design.